 Good to know during your stay in Pays de Saint Jean de Monts

-After the drive, if you wish to use public transport rather than your car, several services are available.
 The Littoral bus runs up and down the coast from Fromentine to Saint Gilles from mid-June to mid-September.
 It costs just 50 cents per journey and is a great way to get about and see the area.
 There’s roughly one bus an hour but the route doesn’t take you inland.
-St Jean de Monts has its own town bus service ‘bus urbain’ and in Notre Dame de Monts there is the local EOLE bus service.
-Other local buses are available if you wish to go further afield (for example No.512 and No.568) but you will need to check timetables for times and connections.
+Saint Jean de Monts has its own town bus service ‘bus urbain’ and in Notre Dame de Monts there is the local EOLE bus service.

 Travelling by train: the alternative for train lovers